 What No One Understands About Internationals, Culture and Identity

-Tl;dr: being an international is not as fun, exciting nor practical as we’re being told it is due to cultural differences, loneliness, and financial fragility.
+Tl;dr: being an international is not as fun, exciting nor practical as we’re being told due to the incompatibility of cultures, loneliness, and financial fragility.

 “International student party”, “international study”, “international bachelor’s”, “international environment”, “international fair”.